Photo Courtesy: Natural Diamond Council. Top: Platinum Ring; Bottom: 18k WG Ring

 Pure gold is a relatively soft metal.
 For jewellery use, it almost always needs to be alloyed with moderator metals that give it the workability and strength for daily wear.
 Yellow gold is pure gold alloyed with metals such as zinc, silver and copper.
 The base yellow colour changes with the proportion of alloy metals used.

 Among all the gold varieties, it is more hypoallergenic than white gold and the easiest to maintain.
-Yellow gold settings look great on tanned/darker skin tones and match well with diamonds of lower colour grades as well.
+Yellow gold settings look great on tanned/darker skin tones and match well with diamonds of the warmer (J to M) colour grades as well.

 Rose gold is made of pure gold mixed with copper and silver alloys.
-The mix of these metals is what gives it its pinkish/rosy colour – the more copper mixed in, the more pink it becomes.
+The mix of these metals is what gives it its rosy pinkish colour – the more copper mixed in, the more pink it becomes.

 Cost wise, rose gold is marginally more affordable than white because copper as an alloy metal, costs less.
 It is also more durable than the other two colours of gold because of the inherent strength of the copper but it does take on a surface tarnish over time if the copper content is not well controlled.